jakartaee/jaf-api/README.md

 under the same licenses as the corresponding source code;
 see the file `META-INF/LICENSE.*` in each jar file.

-You?ll find the text of the licenses in the workspace in various `LICENSE.txt` or `LICENSE.md` files.
+You'll find the text of the licenses in the workspace in various `LICENSE.txt` or `LICENSE.md` files.
-Don?t let the presence of these license files in the workspace confuse you into thinking that they apply to all files in the workspace.
+Don't let the presence of these license files in the workspace confuse you into thinking that they apply to all files in the workspace.

 You should always read the license file included with every download, and read